afoxinsocks/foxie-clock/INSTALLING.md

    Note: On some operating systems (such as macOS), you'll need to install CH340 drivers for the board support to detect the correct serial port.
 See [SparkFun's How to Install CH340 Drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers) for more information.
-9. **OPTIONAL, but recommended** Select `Tools->Burn Bootloader` to write the latest version of SparkFun's bootloader to the Nano -- this is still important for the Artemis boards for Arduino to be able to write the firmware reliably.
+9. **OPTIONAL, but highly recommended:** Select `Tools->Burn Bootloader` to write the latest version of SparkFun's bootloader to the Nano -- this is still important for the Artemis boards for Arduino to be able to write the firmware reliably.

 ### For more help with the RedBoard Nano: